Void-Individual/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 7-rectangle.py: Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py)
 - 8-rectangle.py: Write a class Rectangle that defines a rectangle by: (based on 7-rectangle.py)
 - 9-rectangle.py: Write a class Rectangle that defines a rectangle by: (based on 8-rectangle.py)
+- 101-nqueens.py: Write a program that solves the N queens problem.